josephg/egwalker-paper/README.md

 The first 2 steps make use of a CLI tool in `tools/diamond-types/crates/dt-cli`.
 The final step uses `tools/crdt-converter`.
 Both tools are built automatically.

-You can re-run step 1 as follows:
+You can re-run step 1 as follows (time taken: 1 hour or so):

 ```
 rm datasets/*